-The Sustainability Office initiates and supports collaborative research and study on environmentally related topics both on and off-campus.
+The Sustainability Office initiates and supports collaborative research, study, and action on sustainability related topics both on and off-campus.
 Funding is available for both students and faculty under two different mini-grant programs.

 Examples of previously funded SAR Grants: